Read and write the test context #

 verify("output_voltage", sum(readings) / len(readings))

-See Limits for limit resolution order and Spec-driven testing for how product specs feed in.
+See Limits for limit resolution order and Spec-driven testing for how part specs feed in.

 Iterate active fixture connections #